Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 Temporal logics come in multiple flavors, each with distinct strengths.
 While this document focuses on CTL, understanding how it relates to Linear Temporal Logic (LTL) --- another major temporal logic for verification --- provides valuable perspective on expressiveness trade-offs and practical verification choices.
+This section compares the two logics and explains when to use each.

 == LTL: Path-Based Logic